mhenrixon/sidekiq-unique-jobs/README.md

     $ gem install sidekiq-unique-jobs

-## A word on locking
+## Locking

 Like @mperham mentions on [this wiki page](https://github.com/mperham/sidekiq/wiki/Related-Projects#unique-jobs) it is hard to enforce uniqueness with redis in a distributed redis setting.

 To make things worse there are many ways of wanting to enforce uniqueness.

 ### While Executing